Skip to main content Skip to secondary navigation

 Main content start

 Measuring design performance for effective support of team coaching and redesign efforts has been difficult to near impossible.
 This is because design is context dependent and takes place in different environments.
-Virtual reality gives us as designers, the opportunity to construct and simulate different environments, as coaches, the opportunity to improve our effectiveness in different design scenarios, and as researchers, the possibility to measure design performance and factors that affect it.
+Virtual reality (VR) gives us as designers, the opportunity to construct and simulate different environments, as coaches, the opportunity to improve our effectiveness in different design scenarios, and as researchers, the possibility to measure design performance and factors that affect it.

 For more information